Lemon Olive Oil Cake

 This recipe is courtesy of Dr. Weil’s True Food Kitchen restaurant in Phoenix, Arizona.

-A True Food Kitchen restaurant exclusive!
 While you might be hesitant to use olive oil in a dessert recipe, such fears are groundless.
 Olive oil gives this cake a unique flavor and richness that is balanced out by a little sweetness and the light freshness of lemons.
 Hesitate no more!
+A True Food Kitchen restaurant favorite.

 Watch a video with chef Michael Stebner: How to Make Lemon Olive Oil Cake.